Well, it’s time for another Character Studies! This time we have “Beliefs, Ideals, and Morals” for the subject. It’s a fun one.

 - Is there something more to life?

-Than …?
-Than what?
+Then …?
+Then what?
 Do you mean is there something coming after life?
-As in heaven or hell, depending on whether you’re a Christian or not?
+As in Heaven or Hell, depending on whether you’re a Christian or not?
 Then, yes.
 Yes, there is.

 - Do you believe in unicorns?

 Um … excuse me?
 I hope this is your idea of a joke.

 - Are you superstitious?
 Why?

 No. I have no reason to be superstitious because there’s nothing to be superstitious about that isn’t all nonsense.